 Credit Card Information

-All credit card details supplied during the booking process are obfuscated in accordance with PCI DSS compliance.
+The credit card details supplied during the booking / purchase process are obfuscated in accordance with PCI DSS compliance.
+We never store CVVs.
 All customer data is stored on secure servers that are PCI DSS compliant.

 The GDPR explains how an organisation should obtain customer consent in order to use customer email addresses for marketing purposes.

 “They must know exactly what they are consenting to, and there can be no doubt that they are consenting.
 Obtaining consent requires a positive indication of agreement – it cannot be inferred from silence, pre-ticked boxes or inactivity”.

 To ensure compliance, In1 Solutions advises hotels to enable the positive opt-in for email communication in the final stage (payment) of the booking and voucher engine.
 That positive opt-in explicitly obtains the consent of the customer to use their email address for future marketing communications.
 This will enable hotels to prove that personal data was collected in compliance with GDPR and a record will be retained showing when, why, and how the data was collected.
 It will also demonstrate that it was used in a manner compatible with the initial reason for collecting the data.

 The options for short form and email opt-in are available for configuration in the IMC.
 If there are any queries, please contact In1 Solutions support (firstname.lastname@example.org).

 Where a website is developed by In1 Solutions, we have contacted each website administrator regarding any data collection beyond the utilisation of the GDPR Compliant Booking Engines.
 In the main, this consists of newsletter opt-in and contact forms.
 Where data is collected, it is mandatory to ensure the positive, clear, confirmed knowledge and permission of the user to collect, hold, and utilise this data.